skunkwerks/ucl/README.md

 o Windows support planned, but if you can compile `libucl` on Windows, get in touch.

-Tests are available as usual via `rebar3 ct`.
+Tests are available as usual via `rebar3 ct`, and long-running property tests via `rebar3 proper`.
+The property tests are effectively fuzzing the NIF by injecting random `binary()` data and expecting it to return a classic `{ok | error, any()}` tuple.

 Although `UCL` is written in Erlang, and uses `rebar3` ,it should compile cleanly as a dependency on any BEAM language.